dehvCurtis/cka-prep/workloads_scheduling.md

 - [Description](#Description)
 - [Deployments](#Deployments)
-  - Understand deployments and how to perform rolling update and rollbacks
+  - Deployments, Rolling Updates and Rollbacks
-  - Use ConfigMaps and Secrets to configure applications
+  - ConfigMaps and Secrets
   - Know how to scale applications
   - Understand the primitives used to create robust, self-healing, application deployments
   - Understand how resource limits can affect Pod scheduling